Show All Answers

 There are several ways: 1.
 Come to the police department and make your request in person (we will provide a form for you to use) 2.
 Mail your request to: Lakeway Police Department Attn: Records 1941 Lohmans Crossing Rd., Lakeway, TX 78734 3.
 Email: firstname.lastname@example.org 4.
 Make a request online:

-If your dog or cat is licensed in Lakeway and is wearing the tag, we will attempt to contact you and let you know we have found the animal.
+If your dog or cat has traceable identification, we will attempt to contact you and let you know we have found the animal.
 You can always call us at 512-261-2800 to inquire about your animal and/or to report it as lost.

 Insurance and manufacturer guidelines state you must be 48 inches tall to ride our two larger slides and less than 48 inches to ride the frog slide.
 No exceptions.